abhaydixit07/ayurguru-flask-api/README.md

 ---

-## Authentication

-All endpoints require an `auth_message` key in the request body for authentication.
-Replace `AUTH_MESSAGE` with the appropriate authentication string provided during setup.

----

 ## Example Scenarios

 1. **Healthcare Chatbot**: Integrate the `/generate_response` endpoint to build a chatbot focused on Ayurvedic healthcare advice.